React and Next.js SaaS Architecture Guide

 Multi-Tenancy Architecture

-Use a shared database with tenant isolation via row-level security (RLS) in PostgreSQL.
+Use a shared database with tenant isolation via row-level security in PostgreSQL.
 Each tenant gets a workspace with isolated data, configurable branding, and role-based access.

-Authentication & Authorization
+Authentication and Authorization

 Database Design Principles